n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/privesc.md

 	- [Accounts](#Accounts)
 	- [Escalation-Vectors](#Escalation-Vectors)
 ## Description
-"Privesc" refers to the act of elevating the privileges of a normal, unprivileged user to that of a privileged user, often administrative or superuser, for the purpose of exploiting a target machine.
+"Privesc" refers to the act of elevating the privileges of a normal, unprivileged user to that of a privileged user, often administrative or superuser, to exploit a target machine.

-Whether for extracting information unavailable to the low privilege user or performing actions available only to a privileged user, this is a necessary skill to learn for attackers and and defenders alike.
+Whether for extracting information unavailable to the low privilege user or performing actions available only to a privileged user, this is a necessary skill to learn for attackers and defenders alike.

-For this reason, all accounts that can be should be low privileged, as there is no reason to make an attackers life any easier than it should be.
-An example is ensuring that the standard Apache web server users, `www-data`, has the most limited access possible, up to and including a limited shell.
+For this reason, all accounts that can be should be low privileged, as there is no reason to make an attacker's life any easier than it should be.
+An example is ensuring that the standard Apache webserver user, `www-data`, has the most limited access possible, up to and including a limited shell.

 ## Linux
 [Top](#Directory)